DEV-YJY/Maphit/README.md

 I wanted to build an application that allows users to create a digital travel album which also displays the locations where the photos were taken.

 One of the main challenges I ran into was the backend part where I tried to connect the server with the database and cloud that I have never come across with.
-I initially decided to table connecting it to the cloud and save photos in local.
-However, after a few attempt, I managed to send the photos to the cloud and therefore enhanced the application performance.
+I initially decided to table connecting it to the cloud and decided to save photos within the application.
+However, after a few attempt, I managed to save the photos to the cloud and therefore enhanced the application performance.